wickino/MagicQuill/README.md

     ```
     CUDA_VISIBLE_DEVICES=0 python gradio_run.py
     ```
-    If you are mainland user, you may try `export HF_ENDPOINT=https://hf-mirror.com` to use huggingface mirror to facilitate the downlaod of some necessary checkpoints to run our system.
+    If you are mainland user, you may try `export HF_ENDPOINT=https://hf-mirror.com` to use huggingface mirror to facilitate the download of some necessary checkpoints to run our system.

 ## Tutorial